benjaminrose/ML-SN-Classifier/README.md

 **SNIRF.py performs photometric classification using a Random-Forest machine-learing algorithm.
-It builds and tests the classifier using simulated data.
+It builds and tests the classifier using user-supplied training and test data.
 The user can supply additional data files which will be classified by the code.
 The code saves the classifications in auxiliary text files.**